dphm/asteroids/README.md

     UP    : accelerate the ship
     LEFT  : rotate the ship left
     RIGHT : rotate the ship right
-    DOWN  : jump into hyperspace
-    SPACE : shoot
+    DOWN  : jump into hyperspace (teleport to random location) SPACE : shoot

 Limits
 ------
 * Ships can shoot up to 3 times per second.
-* Ships can jump into hyperspace (move to a random location on the screen) up to 1 time per 3 seconds.
+* Ships can jump into hyperspace up to 1 time per 3 seconds.

 Gameplay
 ========